Blog | Zenventory

 White-label client portal

 Every plan includes a client portal at no extra cost.
 Your clients log in to see their own inventory, orders, and tracking, and only their own data.
-That cuts down the "where's my order?" emails that eat your team's day.
+That cuts down the "where's my order?" emails that take your team away from growing your business.

 Built-in shipping (ZenShip)

 Multi-carrier rate shopping, label printing, batch shipping, and carrier invoice reconciliation are native.
-No third-party shipping app, no separate per-label subscription.
+There's no need for a third-party shipping app or a separate per-label subscription.

 Native connections to Amazon, Shopify, Walmart, WooCommerce, BigCommerce, eBay, and QuickBooks Online, plus 10+ carriers including UPS, FedEx, USPS, and DHL.
 A REST API covers anything custom.
-All included, no per-integration fees.
+All included with no per-integration fees.

 What a real small 3PL actually pays